Instance Actions

-Instance details may be inquired by instance id, name, or project using the Console, API, and CLI.
-Because instance names are unique within the scope of a project, when querying by instance name, the project name has to be specified in the query as well.
+Instances can be retrieved by instance id, name, or project using the web console, API, or CLI.
+Because instance names are unique within the scope of a project but not globally, when fetching by instance name, the project name is required as well.
+See the Resource Identifiers guide for more information.

 Start, Stop, Reboot Instances